 Another day, we headed towards Sedona, and took a detour into Red Rocks State Park.
 We could see some of the rock formations in Sedona from here, and we took a nice nature walk where we saw some deer and walked over some bridges over a creek.
 We liked the visitors center activities at this park, but from what we saw on our limited visit, I wouldn’t say it is a must stop since there is a $7 per adult admission fee, and there is so much else to do in the area.

 We finally arrived in Sedona, and were looking for somewhere to eat.
-We settled on the Hudson, which has one of the best views in town, and the food was delicious as well.
+We settled on the Hudson, which has one of the best views in town, and the food was delicious!
 If it isn’t too hot, we definitely recommend sitting on the patio where the views are the best!

-We then headed to Creekside Coffee Shop, which has a wine tasting room in it as well.
-It was a cute little coffee shop with a nice seating area and patio where you can take in some views as well.
+We then headed to Creekside Coffee Shop, which has a wine tasting room in it too.
+It was a cute little coffee shop with a nice seating area and patio where you can take in some beautiful views.

 On another trip into Sedona, we at at Oaxaco Mexican Restaurant, where we once again enjoyed the views on the patio!
 The food was good, but the same prices as the Hudson, which had felt nicer.